cnktran/Reinforcement-Learning-Approach-to-Packet-Routing-on-a-Dynamic-Network/readme.md

     - Creates Q-learning environment and contains all functions for performing the simulation.
 Also contains all parameters relevant to network and the reward function.
 - Packet.py
 	- Defines packet object.
-- Q_Routing.py
+- QLSimulationWithSP.py
-    - Simulates Q-learning based on our_env.py and produces statistics for learning process.
+    -Teaches an agent based on the max in a list of network loads for a fixed number of episodes.
+Then routes solely based on the Q-table and outputs measures of delivery time and congestion.
+Contains options for comparing to Shortest Path.
-- Q_Routing_NLs.py
+- rewardsComparison.py
-    - Simulates Q-learning based on our_env.py and produce statistics for routing based on a fixed Q-table after a set number of learning episodes.
-Used for comparison of performance to shortest path.
+    - Serves the same function as QLSimulationWithSP.py, but used to compare Q-learning for various reward functions instead of one Q-learning algorithm and Shortest Path.
 - UpdateEdges.py
     - Contains functions for dynamic edge change.
----

-### Usage:
+### Usage
+- Open our_env.py and change network properties at the top.
+The default is a 50-node network of average degree 3, queue size 150, max transmit 10, with 5000 packets to start and 5000 additional packets to delivery before the episode terminates.
-- To perform Q-learning and observe learning results.
-Open Q_Routing.py and specify 'numEpisode' being number of times you wish the program to learn
+- Open QLSimulationWithSP.py and specify 'numEpisode' for how many episodes the agent should learn.
+Specify an array of network loads that you would like to test, and whether the program should also run shortest path.
-Then specify 'time_steps' being the maximum time steps for router to finish routing all packets.
-- To change the network setup, open our_env.py to specify setup at the top of the file.
 - To adjust learning rates, open our_agent.py to specify setup at the top of the file.
-- To perform Q-learning and observe learning results and observe performance on different network loads.
-Open Q_Routing_NLs.py (Network Loads).
-Specify 'numEpisode' being number of times you wish the program to learn.
-Then specify 'time_steps' being the maximum time stamps for router to finish route all packets.
-Then specify network load list (e.g. np.arange(500, 5500, 500)) to perform simulation.
+The default is
+- Run QLSimulationWithSP.py in python3.

 ---
+## Deep Q-Learning
+Contains routing using Deep Q-Learning, using PyTorch package.

+### Files
+- DeepQSimulation.py
+- dynetwork.py
+- our_agent.py
+- our_env.py
+- Packet.py
+- UpdateEdges.py
+- DQN.py
+- neural_network.py
+- replay_memory.py
+- Setting.json

+### Additional File Descriptions
+- DQN.py
+    - Specifies hidden layer and activation functions
+- neural_network.py
+    - Create instance of neural networks which contains DQN instances, specify memory size, policy and target networks, and optimizer.
+- replay_memory.py
+    - contain methods for creating reply_memory instance, pushing and pulling experiences.
+- Setting.json
+    - contain all the settings for network, parameters for deep Q-learning, agent and setup for simulation.
+- DeepQSimulation.py
+    -Teaches an agent based on the max in a list of network loads for a fixed number of episodes.
+Then routes using deep Q-learning algorithms.
+Outputs measures of delivery time and congestion.
+Contains options for comparing to Shortest Path.

+### Usage
+- Open Setting.json and specify desired settings
+- Open DeepQSimulation.py and run the program in python 3

 ## Parameter Discussion

 ### General Parameters (in Shortest Path/in Q-Learning)
+#### In our_env.py
-- node_count/nnodes : Number of nodes on the network.
+- nnodes : Number of nodes on the network.
-- edge_count/nedges : Number of edges on the network.
+- nedges : Number of edges on the network.
 For barabasi-albert (see network_type), specify **edges per node**.
 For erdos-renyi, specify **total number of edges desired**.
+- max_queue : Number of packets a node can hold at any given time step.
 - max_transmit : Number of packets a node can send per time step.
+- npackets : The number of packets to generate on the network at the start of the episode.
-- max_queue : Number of packets a node can hold at any given time step.
+- max_initializations : Number of packets to generate and deliver on the network before the episode is complete.
-- time_steps : Maximum length of simulation.
 - max_edge_weight : When initializing edge weights, a weight is randomly selected from [0, max_edge_weight].
-- edge_removal_min : The minimum number of edges that is removed from the network per time step.
+- min_edge_removal : The minimum number of edges that is removed from the network per time step.
-- edge_removal_max : The maximum number of edges that is removed from the network per time step.
+- max_edge_removal : The maximum number of edges that is removed from the network per time step.
 - edge_change_type : Off, sinusoidal, or random walk.
 - network_type : Currently we can generate two types of random networks.
 One uses the Barabasi-Albert construction, which creates a center node and adds nodes branch outwards.
 This produces a well-connected graph with a "center" of high degree.
 This is representative of Internet networks, and is prone to high congestion at its center.
 The other network uses the Erdos-Renyi construction, which is random with a relatively consistent degree across all nodes.
 This is less representative of Internet networks and can generate "isolates" which are unconnected to the rest of the network.
-- init_num_packets/npackets : For individual episodes (Simulator.py/Q_Routing.py), the number of packets to generate on the network.
-- max_new_packets : Number of packets to generate and deliver on the network before the episode is complete.
-- network_load : Vary starting number of packets on the network.
-Given as a list of network loads for testing.
-- trials : Number of times to test per item in network_load.

-### Shortest Path-Specific Parameters
-- router_type : Routing algorithm used to determine packet path.
+- router_type : Algorithm used to determine packet path when routing using shortest path.
 Current options are Shortest Path via Dijkstra's Algorithm or Shortest Path via Floyd-Warshall Algorithm.
-- plot_opt : Produce graphs and an animation of the simulation.
-Works well for individual simulations of time_steps less than or equal to 100.
-Otherwise leave False or run at your own risk.
-- weight_type : Leave on 'delay' for packets to wait the weight of an edge before its next step.
-Otherwise, 'none' means packets will add the edge weight to their lifespan but not pause between traversal.
-- calculate_delivery_time : Print data and produce plot for average number of time steps for delivery across the given network loads.
-- calculate_congestion_max_q_len : Print data and produce plot for the max queue size of the most congested node in the simulation across the given network loads.
-- calculate_congestion_avg_q_len : Print data and produce plot for the average queue size of the nodes during the simulation across the given network loads.
-- calculate_congestion_perc_at_capacity : Print data and produce plots for the percentage of nodes that operate at full holding capacity across the given network loads.

-### Q-Learning-Specific Parameters
+#### In DeepQSimulation.py
 - numEpisode : Number of episodes spent learning.
 For a decay rate of 0.999, around 60 episodes is sufficient.
+- time_steps : Maximum length of simulation.
+- rewardfunction : string that specifies which reward function to use (defined in our_env.py)
 - learning_plot : Boolean.
+If True, saves plots for delivery/congestion performance during learning process.
+- comparison_plots : Boolean.
 If True, saves plots for tests done for each network load.
+- trials : Number of times to test per item in network_load.
+- show_example_comparison : Boolean.
+Saves animation of a sample packet path at each network load when testing.
+Discouraged for large networks.
+- sp : Boolean.
+Toggle Shortest Path routing on or off when testing.
+- network_load : Vary starting number of packets on the network.
+Given as a list of network loads for testing.

+### DQN Parameters
+- DQN
+	- take_queue_size_as_input : Boolean, if true, neural network will take queue_size of the node as additional input for neural network
+	- memory_bank_size : number of experiences being kept in memory reply
+	- memory_batch_size : number of experiences being pulled from memory reply
+	- optimizer_learning_rate: step size used to minimize loss function
+	- optimizer_per_episode : Boolean, if true, will call optimizer every time step, if false, will call optimizer after route one packet
+- AGENT
+	- epsilon : probability of doing explore (random walk) ie. not exploit (use Q-value)
+	- decay_epsilon_rate : factor to discount epsilon
+	- gamma_for_next_q_val : discount factor for Q-values
+	- use_random_sample_memory: one of three ways of pulling experiences from memory reply (random sample)
+	- use_most_recent_sample_memory: one of three ways of pulling experiences from memory reply (most recent sample)
+	- use_priority_memory: one of three ways of pulling experiences from memory reply (prioritized sample)\
+-SIMULATION
+	- training_episodes : number of episodes for training the neural network,
+	- max_allowed_time_step_per_episode : max time steps allowed for each per episode,
+	- num_time_step_to_update_target_network : how often do we update target network,
+	- test_network_load_min : minimum network load to test,
+	- test_network_load_max : maximum network load to test,
+	- test_network_load_step_size : step size between minimum network load to maximum network load,
+	- test_trials_per_load : number of trials for one network load,
-- comparison_plots : Boolean.
-If True, saves plots for delivery/congestion performance during learning process.
+	- learning_plot : Boolean, if true print performance measure plots for learning plots,
+	- test_diff_network_load_plot : Boolean, if true print performance measure plots for tests,
+	- plot_routing_network : Boolean, if true, save screen shots of network during the routing